qibinshi/TeleseismicDenoiser/README.md

 1. Download/copy `tests/config.ini` to your work directory.

-2. It allows you to manage the directories , data shape, model size and training strategies.
+2. It allows you to manage the directories (absolute path!) , data shape, model size and training strategies.
 Modified the [directories] section to match your computer.

 3. Specify in section [data] and [prediction] whether you would like to run with the `demo datasets` in the package or